Daily High to Daily Low: Is It Safe to Buy Magnite Inc. (MGNI)?

 Is It Worth Investing in Magnite Inc. (NASDAQ :MGNI) Right Now?

-Plus, the 36-month beta value for MGNI is at 1.64.
-Opinions of the stock are interesting as 7 analysts out of 7 who provided ratings for Magnite Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $10.50, which is $1.87 above the current price.
-MGNI currently public float of 104.89M and currently shorts hold a 11.57% ratio of that float.
-Today, the average trading volume of MGNI was 2.15M shares.
+MGNI currently public float of 104.89M and currently shorts hold a 12.74% ratio of that float.
+Today, the average trading volume of MGNI was 2.24M shares.

 MGNI’s Market Performance

-MGNI stocks went up by 5.31% for the week, with a monthly jump of 34.53% and a quarterly performance of 38.75%, while its annual performance rate touched -2.38%.
-The volatility ratio for the week stands at 8.13% while the volatility levels for the past 30 days are set at 7.09% for Magnite Inc..
-The simple moving average for the period of the last 20 days is 17.65% for MGNI stocks with a simple moving average of 16.50% for the last 200 days.
+MGNI stocks went down by -0.05% for the week, with a monthly jump of 48.45% and a quarterly performance of 43.65%, while its annual performance rate touched 2.94%.
+The volatility ratio for the week stands at 8.17% while the volatility levels for the past 30 days are set at 7.35% for Magnite Inc..
+The simple moving average for the period of the last 20 days is 17.60% for MGNI stocks with a simple moving average of 22.84% for the last 200 days.

 Analysts’ Opinion of MGNI